 - Salt water.
 We live just 15 minutes from the beach and I have found that salt water is really helpful for his eczema, I know this isn't a realistic option for every family ;)

 - Bathe them less.
 This one is so hard for me.
-SO hard for me.
+SO hard.
 My kids like to play hard, get dirty, and I don't believe babies should smell bad.
 But, I will say that this has been one of the things that helps Walker most.
 When his eczema is really bad I only bathe him every other day.
 NOTE: I have found that bathing him but just not using soap does not help.
 Many natural products have moisturizing agents so it is important to remember that putting kids in water and not using a good product on them is only worsening the condition and not really leaving them clean.

 Do you have anything to add that has helped your kids?
 I would love to hear!
 Eczema is so frustrating and I would never wish it on any family.
 What triggered my interest in starting Tubby Todd Bath Co. is helping provide the best skincare solutions for our family.
 Whether it is about our products or others, I love hearing feedback on what works from other parents because I sincerely hope we can join together in helping our little ones.